 Alternatively, having a thorough knowledge of language barriers and cultural differences will make way for effective communication at the workplace.

-Linguistic barrier makes it complicated for the employers to give proper guidance, convey their expectations, and give their performance feedback with whom they can’t easily communicate.
+The linguistic barrier makes it complicated for the employers to give proper guidance, convey their expectations, and give their performance feedback with whom they can’t easily communicate.

 - Be repetitive and ask for clarification